-On Sunday, January 5, 1958, Southport Christian Church held its first unified worship service at Burkhart Elementary School.
+On Sunday, January 5, 1958, Southport Christian Church (now Tapestry Church) held its first unified worship service at Burkhart Elementary School.
 On January 17, 1960, the Fellowship Hall was dedicated followed by the sanctuary on April 20, 1975.

-On May 22, 2016, the members of Southport Christian Church voted to move the church further on the south side of Indianapolis, possibly in Johnson county.
-The new area will be announced in January, 2017.
+On May 22, 2016, the members of Southport Christian Church (now Tapestry Church) voted to move the church further on the south side of Indianapolis, possibly in Johnson county.
+The new area was announced in January, 2017.

-Southport ranks among the top 100 largest Disciple congregations and is known for its creative ministries, denominational and regional leadership, strong programming and generous outreach giving.
+Southport (now Tapestry Church) ranks among the top 100 largest Disciple congregations and is known for its creative ministries, denominational and regional leadership, strong programming and generous outreach giving.

 Disciples of Christ

 Tapestry Church is a part of the Christian Church (Disciples of Christ).
 The Disciples of Christ is a movement for wholeness in a fragmented world.
 As part of the one body of Christ, Disciples of Christ welcome all to the Lord’s Table as God has welcomed us.